 Your child can withdraw at any time from the study after giving signed consent by contacting their local dermatology research team.
 You will be given a withdrawal form where you can express both your wishes, which ranges from not giving any more samples, to the complete removal of the previously given samples.
+We might not always be able to do this if your child’s samples have already been used.
 Unless you tell us otherwise, we will keep all the samples that we have obtained up until the point of withdrawal.